HackYourFutureBelgium/working-with-code/README.md

 ## Class Recordings

-Screen recordings of class.
+Recordings of class.
 Coaches, when sending your PR's with links please ...

-- Add a link to your video in the correct module's section
 - Indicate which class you were teaching
-- Which week it was
+- Which week it was (if the module is more than 1 week)
 - Give your name
 - and a helpful description